Blaise-Shyaka/md-lint/test-md.md

   ## Installation

 Lorem is written in ruby and is distributed as a rubygem.
+As long as Lorem is written in ruby and is distributdjdkhfalkdhfdfahdkfhkdhhkalfhlakhflsdkhfalfhakldfh rubygem.
 As long as you have a relatively up to date ruby on your system, Lorem will be simple to install and use.
 You have 2 options to install it: